Sight-wcg/layui-vue-helper/README.md

 * Split the editor (`Cmd+\` on macOS or `Ctrl+\` on Windows and Linux)
 * Toggle preview (`Shift+CMD+V` on macOS or `Shift+Ctrl+V` on Windows and Linux)
 * Press `Ctrl+Space` (Windows, Linux) or `Cmd+Space` (macOS) to see a list of Markdown snippets

+### Contribution
+If you want to help improve this project, Please fork and initiate. a pull request after you fix some bugs or finished some new features.
+Your pull request will make layui-vue-helper better.

 ### For more information